zhouwt612/zhouwt612.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Hi, I am Zhou, Wentao.
-I am studying for a doctoral degree in Electrical and Computer Engineering in South Korea.
+Hi, My name is Zhou, Wentao.
+Currently, I am pursuing a Ph.D. degree at Korea University in South Korea.
+I belong to the Department of Electrical and Computer Engineering with a specialization in wireless communication systems.

 My research interest includes wireless communications and robust signal processing.